ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

 • Deepen my understanding of patient-centered medicine through direct interactions, learning about residents' needs and perspectives

+// Spacing - less for grouped entries, more for separate companies
+#v(8pt)  // Normal spacing for entries with company headers

 // Section ending - minimal spacing